 What goes up, must crash back down to earth … it might be true for gravity, but not, it seems, for owning an investment property.

-Tighter lending restrictions are in place but, if you do your homework, it’s a perfect time to buy your first investment property.
+Yes the property boom is over and prices are still correcting, but that doesn’t mean you should shy away from property investment.
+In fact if you do your homework, it’s a perfect time to buy your first investment property.

 Here’s somethings you need to know about the current market:

-- The heat has left the market and prices are at the lowest point of the cycle
+- The heat has left the market and prices in some areas are at the lowest point of the cycle

-- Population numbers in the east-coast capitals are surging, driving the rental market: Sydney and Brisbane each have a growth rate of 2 per cent, while Melbourne’s is at 2.7 per cent
+- Population numbers in the east-coast capitals are surging, driving the rental markets in Sydney, Brisbane and Melbourne.

-- The Reserve Bank of Australia looks set to keep interest rates at their current lows until at least 2020
+- The Reserve Bank of Australia looks set to keep interest rates at their current lows in 2019.

 But before making any major financial decisions, consider the following tips: